s-ganguli/Text-difficulty-prediction/README.md

-# Milestone 2 (a Supervized ML, Unsupervised ML and NLP project)
+# Milestone 2 (a Supervised ML, Unsupervised ML and NLP project)
 # Text-difficulty-prediction
 By Sharadwata Ganguli and Panini Mohan Mokrala